AmberBentley/content-feu/pages/introduction/overview.md

 Please note that all module and course assignments are to be submitted within their respective deadlines listed in your progression plan, via the LMS unless stated otherwise.

-Late deliveries on a module assignment might mean that you won't get any feedback, and late deliveries on a course assignment or project, might cause you to fail, depending on the severity.
+Late deliveries on a course assignment or project, will cause you to fail.

 Now you can start on the lessons.
 Make sure you go through the lessons and assignments in order.